fostroll/corpuscula/doc/README_UTILS.md

 ## Utilities

-The package contain a bunch of utilities that can sometimes be useful.
-Here we show just an unsorted list of them.
+The package contains a bunch of utilities that can sometimes be useful.
+Here we show just unsorted list of them.

 Sort objects by their frequency:
 ```python